-The action has need of a lot of adjustments.
+The action needs a lot of adjustments.
 There is a screw for each hammer, and a screw for each damper, and a whippen or five may need attention.
 That's a lot of work.
 My technician built a sort of wooden scissor-lift and a metal stand to hold the action at a comfortable working height.
 This allows him to adjust the screws at one angle, turn the whole thing over and adjust from the underneath angle.

-Last but not Least, the Pedals
+Last but Not Least, the Pedals

 Every time I hear the phrase "put the pedal to the metal" I think of piano playing.
-It's supposed to mean "drive really fast", but whatever.
+It's supposed to mean "drive really fast," but whatever.

 Your pedals may need some adjustments, or at least a good vacuum.
 Mine needed both.
 My technician told me the two weirdest things he had ever found inside a piano.
 One was a kite, the old paper kind shaped like a diamond with a tail, and the other was a grilled hot dog.
 Two different pianos at two different times.
-Otherwise it could have been at a cookout somewhere.
+Otherwise, it could have been at a cookout somewhere.

 All Done and Ready to Play!

 At some point, all the pieces laying around your room will be re-assembled and your piano will play like new.
 It's a good time to polish the case with lemon oil so it will look new, too.